nginxinc/kubernetes-ingress/deployments/helm-chart/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-### Uninstalling CRDs
+### Uninstalling the CRDs

-> **Note**: The following command will delete all Ingress Controller related Custom Resources in your cluster across all namespaces.
-Please ensure there are no Custom Resources in any namespace that you want to keep.
+Uninstalling the release does not remove the CRDs.
+To remove the CRDs, run:

 ```console
 $ kubectl delete crds transportservers.k8s.nginx.org virtualservers.k8s.nginx.org virtualserverroutes.k8s.nginx.org
 ```

+> **Note**: The following command will delete all the corresponding custom resources in your cluster across all namespaces.
+Please ensure there are no custom resources that you want to keep and there are no other Ingress Controller releases running in the cluster.

+## Running Multiple Ingress Controllers

+If you are running multiple Ingress Controller releases in your cluster with enabled custom resources, the releases will share a single version of the CRDs.
+As a result, make sure that the Ingress Controller versions match the version of the CRDs.
+Additionally, when uninstalling a release, ensure that you don’t remove the CRDs until there are no other Ingress Controller releases running in the cluster.

+See [running multiple ingress controllers](https://docs.nginx.com/nginx-ingress-controller/installation/running-multiple-ingress-controllers/) for more details.

 ## Configuration